How To Lay Out Your Manuscript Before You Submit

 LIST OF BESTSELLING TITLES IN YOUR IMPRINT

 Find more titles and sign up to our readers’ newsletter at CLUSTER WEBPAGE.
 Follow us on Facebook at CLUSTER FACEBOOK LINK and Twitter at CLUSTER TWITTER LINK.
 Most titles are published in paperback and as an e-book.
 Paperbacks are available in physical bookshops.
 Both print and ebook editions are available online.
-Readers of ebooks can click on the live links in the titles to
+Readers of ebooks can click on the live links in the titles to order.

 Every year, we review this end-matter and update which titles are listed.
 We tend to focus on the strong sellers.
 We cannot change the selection for different books, or get into discussions about which titles should be selected.
-It doesn't imply that you are personally endorsing these titles (though they will be from within the same imprint), just that the publisher is promoting
+It doesn't imply that you are personally endorsing these titles (though they will be from within the same imprint), just that the publisher is promoting them.

 END-MATTER FOR STOP PRESS MURDER BY PETER BARTRAM, ROUNDFIRE BOOKS

-Many books do not need footnotes, but if it is a reference-style work it always helps to cite your sources, particularly for reviewers.
+Many books do not need footnotes.
+But if it is a reference-style work, it always helps to cite your sources, particularly for reviewers.
 They often come to snap judgments on books on the basis of the range of reference used.
 Give credit where it is due.

 Footnotes at the bottom of the page do not work in ebooks – pages show differently on different ereaders, and if you increase the font size for ease of reading, they are no longer at the bottom of the page.
 Linking notes is too expensive to do.
 So if the manuscript comes with footnotes at the bottom of the page, we will ask you to resend it with the footnotes at the end of the chapter.

-The position of footnotes in the text is indicated by footnote indicators, superior numbers running serially throughout each chapter.
+The position of footnotes in the text is indicated by footnote indicators—superior numbers running serially throughout each chapter.

 Present them in the numerical “Vancouver” style.
 Please don’t use roman numerals.
 They have to be changed individually, and it takes too long.

 You must enter each endnote number in the text in Superscript to make it the right size.
 Superscript is on the Word formatting toolbar – it is the button that has x2 on it.
-To superscript, just highlight the item and click on the button, and type the endnotes in manually at the end of the chapter or the end of the book, in the same size type as the rest of the text.
+To superscript, just highlight the item and click on the button, then type the endnotes in manually at the end of the chapter or the end of the book, in the same size type as the rest of the text.

-- Check that there are no omissions and that the number of notes in each chapter corresponds with the number of notes in the notes section.
+Check that there are no omissions and that the number of notes in each chapter corresponds with the number of notes in the notes section.

-- If you have used automated footnotes or endnotes, here is how to strip them and add manually:
+If you have used automated footnotes or endnotes, here is how to strip them and add manually:

 - Copy and paste all endnotes (in order) to a new document.
 They will all come out numbered 1, so renumber them manually in the new document.

 - Go through the automated superscript numbers in the text one by one.

 - Replace it manually in superscript (press CTRL+SHIFT+= to superscript the number).
 Important note: Once you’ve deleted an automated superscript number the next automated number will become 1, so keep track of where you are.

-- Copy and paste the list of notes from the new document back into the manuscript (at the end), and label them Endnotes.
+- Copy and paste the list of notes from the new document back into the manuscript (at the end), and label them endnotes.

-Add them in a list at the back of the manuscript under "References."
+- Add them in a list at the back of the manuscript under "References."